GoldbergOanna/pokedex-monorepo/README.md

 ✅ **Pokémon Browsing**
 - Paginated list of all Pokémon (20 per page)
 - Search by name
-- Filter by type, evolution tier, and description
+- Filter by type and name
 - Click to view detailed information
 - High-quality images and stats display